iszczesniak/cpp/memory/index.md

 without the process requesting is explicitly.

-The following code tests how big a stack is, and whether an operating system automaticall allocates more memory for the stack.
-A function calls itself and prints the number of how many times the function was recursivelly called.
+The following code tests how big a stack is, and whether an operating system automatically allocates more memory for the stack.
+A function calls itself and prints the number of how many times the function was recursively called.
 If we see small numbers (below a million) when the process is terminated, the operating system does not automatically allocate more memory for the stack.
 If we see large numbers (above a million or far more), then the operating system most likely